-Assume a firm's proprietary trading desk has a position of HSI futures contracts equivalent to 9,000 position delta, and that its sales desk wants to facilitate clients' trades resulting in the use of about 45,000 HSI futures contracts for hedging purpose.
+Assume a firm's proprietary trading desk has a position of HSI futures contracts equivalent to 9,000 position delta, and that its sales desk wants to facilitate clients' trades resulting in the use of about 30,000 HSI futures contracts for hedging purpose.
 Assume also that the specified percentage is 300%.
 Can the firm apply for excess?

-Yes, it can apply for excess of up to 45,000 contracts.
+Yes, it can apply for excess of up to 30,000 contracts.
 However, the size of excess positions authorized for an applicant will be determined on a case by case basis after taking into consideration various factors such as the prevailing market situation.

-If an excess of 45,000 contracts is authorized, the firm's limit will increase to 60,000 contracts-
+If an excess of 30,000 contracts is authorized, the firm's limit will increase to 40,000 contracts-

-- The firm can use up to 15,000 contracts for proprietary trading purposes and any remaining balance for client facilitation purposes.
-The firm may therefore also use the entire 60,000 limit for client facilitation purposes if it holds no proprietary trading position. - The SFC is not concerned as to the order in which the limit is consumed (i.e. whether the limit is first used to acquire contracts for client facilitation purposes and then for proprietary trading purposes or vice versa).
-However, the firm should ensure that any holdings over 15,000 contracts are held only for client facilitation purposes i.e. that holdings for proprietary trading purposes do not exceed the statutorily prescribed limit.
+- The firm can use up to 10,000 contracts for proprietary trading purposes and any remaining balance for client facilitation purposes.
+The firm may therefore also use the entire 40,000 limit for client facilitation purposes if it holds no proprietary trading position. - The SFC is not concerned as to the order in which the limit is consumed (ie whether the limit is first used to acquire contracts for client facilitation purposes and then for proprietary trading purposes or vice versa).
+It is however concerned to ensure that any holdings over 10,000 contracts are held only for client facilitation purposes - i.e. that holdings for proprietary trading purposes do not exceed the statutorily prescribed limit.